JCP1014/Extensibility-of-TSN/README.md

 ## In each output file:
 There are 4N lines, and each line contains a number 0 or 1 or -1.
 0 means clockwise; 1 means counterclockwise; -1 means no path can be used.
 (I assume if a path simultaneously uses link 0 and link (M-1), then its direction is counterclockwise.)
-The first 2N lines are the directions of paths chosen by MILP.
+The first 2N lines are the directions of paths chosen for flows by MILP.
-The following 2N lines are the directions of paths chosen by All Shortest Path.
+The following 2N lines are the directions of paths chosen for flows by All Shortest Path.